Pijushgupta/avif-express/README.txt

 Go to "Avif Express" on left sidebar menu > On the "Avif express" page > Select the mode from the dropdown on "Rendering" row.

 == Change Log ==
+= 01.20.06.2024 =
+1. Removed aviflog(wrapper of monolog), due to php version issue.

 = 19.06.2024 =
 1. Added cloud conversion for ease of use in case the server doesn't support AVIF conversion.
 2. Added an option for a fallback image type (WebP/original) for older browsers/webviews.